 How long is it before someone can get his/her DUI conviction sealed in Nevada?

 It depends on whether the DUI was a misdemeanor in Nevada or a felony in Nevada.
 (A DUI is charged as a felony only if it resulted in serious injury or death or if it was the defendant's third DUI in seven years.
 Learn more about felony DUI in Nevada.)

 Defendants convicted of misdemeanor DUI need to wait seven (7) years after the case is closed before they may petition the court to get the record sealed.
-In contrast, defendants convicted of felony DUI need to wait fifteen (15) years.
+In contrast, defendants convicted of felony DUI may not get the record sealed at all.

 If someone's DUI charges get dismissed, how long does he/she have to wait before getting the arrest record sealed in Nevada?

 If the prosecutor drops the DUI charges ... and therefore the defendant never gets convicted ... the defendant may petition to get the arrest record sealed immediately.
 There is no wait.